ezietz/Instagram/README.md

 - [x] Allow the logged in user to add a profile photo
 - [x] Display the profile photo with each post
 - [x] Tapping on a post's username or profile photo goes to that user's profile page
+- [x] User can like a post and see number of likes for each post in the post details screen.
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [x] User can like a post and see number of likes for each post in the post details screen.
+- [ ] Run your app on your phone and use the camera to take the photo
 - [ ] Implement a custom camera view.

 The following **additional** features are implemented: